wtclarke/pymapvbvd/README.md

 ## Credit where credit is due
 This code is a port of Philipp Ehses' original Matlab code.
 I am incredibly grateful to him for releasing this code to the MR community.
 There are a number of other names in the original code comments and log, these are: Felix Breuer, Wolf Blecher, Stephen Yutzy, Zhitao Li, Michael VÃlker, Jonas Bause and Chris Mirke.

+More recent thanks to Mo Shahdloo and Aaron Hess for edits.

 This port is released under the MIT licence and no credit is sought for its use.